adeyemi-ogidi/AWS-How-to-Guide/Documents/MySql_create_and_connect/Create_AWS_MySql_connect.md

       - Create DB Subnet Group selecting your VPC and 2 subnets belonging to 2 different AZ

-  - Ensure you have a Security Group that allows incoming traffic
+  - Ensure you have a Security Group that allows incoming traffic (at least TCP traffic toward the port of the RDS (for MySql default port is 3306))

   - Start again the procedure to create the DB and ensure to select: